I Wanna Be Down: Music video

-The original music video for "I Wanna Be Down" was directed by Keith Ward and premiered prior to the single's official release in September 1994.
+The original music video for "I Wanna Be Down" was directed by Keith Ward.
 The video portrays Norwood in her tomboyish image, dancing in front of a Hummer near a forest, surrounded by backup dancers.
 Her first video shooting, Norwood explained the filming a great experience: "I was so excited about the video.
 I got a chance to work with some great people like Frank Gatson.
 All my friends were in the video.
 My brother was in the video [...]
 He was there and we had this little dance, and that became really popular.
 That was a fun time.
 I was so excited because my dream was coming through right before my eyes... at the age of 15".

-Hip hop remix
+Hip-hop remix

 Upon its release, Atlantic Records head Sylvia Rhone came up with the idea of re-recording the track with a group of rappers.
 "I Wanna Be Down" was eventually remixed with new lyrics from female rappers MC Lyte, Queen Latifah, and Yo-Yo.
 "The hip-hop remix meant the world to me," Norwood stated in 2012.
 "I'm fresh out of the box and these superstars are a part of my first single!
 They are my mentors and I looked up to them.
 I was a huge Queen Latifah fan.
 I'm thinking, 'Oh my God...I can't believe this is happening to me.'
 I got the chance to vibe with all three of them.
 They embraced me as a little sister.
 I was one of the first R&B artists to welcome hip-hop onto an R&B beat.
 It had never been done before quite like that[...]
 I knew it was a special record."